jordan-simonovski/jordansimonov-ski/content/posts/systems-observability-slos-error-budgets.md

 - The ability to monitor and alert on systems accurately
 - A better acceptance of failure with our systems.
 100% reliability can never be promised, and having objective measures around this can help a business understand the cost of increasing system reliability.

+Effectively, we use SLIs to make SLOs so that we can make Error Budgets in order to tell people to fuck off when they ask why we haven't shipped feature X even though we've had 6 hours of downtime this quarter due to our shitty code.

 ## Notes

 In part three I'll _actually_ be covering setting up monitoring in IaC, particularly covering DataDog and how API driven platform allow for easier to maintain and understand monitoring setups for our systems.